-The information below is provided to assist service members in researching their off-base housing options; however, all service members are required to report to the Joint Base Lewis-McChord Housing Services Office before signing any lease or committing to any property under the Rental Partnership Program.
+The information below is provided to assist service members in researching their off-base housing options; however, all service members are required to report to the JBLM Housing Services Office before signing any lease or committing to any property under the Rental Partnership Program.

 WHAT IS RPP?

-The Rental Partnership Program helps JBLM single service members and their families find affordable, off-base housing.
-The intent is to help ease the financial stress of PCS moves and other major transitions by encouraging landlords to provide a 5 percent or more discount on monthly rent, waive security/rent deposits and waive fees for credit checks.
+The RPP helps JBLM single and married service members and their families find affordable, off-base housing.
+The intent is to help ease the financial stress of PCS moves and other major transitions by encouraging landlords to provide a 5% or more discount on monthly rent, waive security/rent deposits and waive fees for credit checks.
 Landlords also agree that the units will be inspected by the JBLM HSO to ensure they meet acceptable standards.
 In return, the landlord reaps the benefits of the RPP.
 Most importantly to the landlord, the service member agrees to pay rent by military allotment.
-This greatly reduces the landlord’s risk of receiving late payments.
+This greatly reduces the landlord’s risk of receiving late payments and/or losing rental income.
 The landlord also receives free advertising leading to increased revenue and lower vacancy rates.
 This program encourages landlords to take advantage of the unique benefits of working with the military and to pass the savings on to military families.

 WHO IS ELIGIBLE FOR RPP?

-All active-duty service members assigned to JBLM, married and single, who are in receipt of Basic Allowance for Housing, may participate in the program.
+All active-duty service members assigned to JBLM, married and single, who are in receipt of Basic Allowance for Housing, may apply for the program.

 HOW DO I ENROLL INTO THE PROGRAM?